WattsUp/yaul/docs/design.md

 ```
 ---
 ## Front-end to Back-end Connection ##
-yaul is designed with a Model-View-ViewModel (MVVM) architecture.
+yaul is designed for a Model-View-ViewModel (MVVM) architecture.
 * The **Model** contains the application's business logic and its data.
 The Model remains decoupled enough such that it may be reused in different contexts such as a command-line interface.
 * The **View** describes the visual elements the user sees and interacts with.
 This is done in XML and CSS files.
 * The **ViewModel** links the Model and the View by providing binding targets.
 User interaction of the View is processed by event handlers in the ViewModel which may call Model methods or update the View directly.
 The Model updates values in the ViewModel which propagate changes to the View.